-Dublin District Heating System
+Dublin District Heating System (DDHS)

-What is the Dublin District Heating System?
+What is District Heating?

-District Heating (DH) systems offer advantages in terms of higher energy efficiencies and reduced consumption of energy resources.
+DH systems offer advantages in terms of higher energy efficiencies and reduced consumption of energy resources.
 They are fully compatible with European and National policies and objectives for carbon dioxide (CO2) reduction, energy efficiency, security of energy supply, sustainability and competitiveness.
 DH can also offer capital cost savings and reduced operating and maintenance costs to customers.

 Dublin City Council District Heating Corporate Policy